ACastMtz/Udacity-projects/CapstoneProject/README.md

    | pub_rec_bankruptcies | Number of public record bankruptcies   |

 ### Task
 The task at hand is a classification task, that is, to train an accurate model using a logistic regression algorithm to predict a discrete class label output defining if the loan will result in default or not.
+The common metric to consider for this kind of task is `Accuracy`.

 At the same time, we'll gain an insight into the most important features that determine the result yielded by the model.
 This allows the company to understand which variables are strong indicators of loan default and apply this knowledge in future risk assessment.